apokerce/ImageProviderUsingQThread/Readme.md

 # Qt to Qml Image Provider
 This documentation is prepared to give an example on how to send the frames on Qt side to the qml.
+To have insight about the code one can read the comments provided in the code or refer the https://doc.qt.io/qt-6/qquickimageprovider.html